GeorgeTsoumplekas/PromptAware-SAM3-Cropping/README.md

 # SAM 3 concept cropping for multi-LoRA composition

-This repository crops generated images for [Training-Free Multi-Concept LoRA Composition with Prompt-Aware Weighting](https://arxiv.org/abs/2606.03792).
+This repository crops generated images for the [Training-Free Multi-Concept LoRA Composition with Prompt-Aware Weighting](https://arxiv.org/abs/2606.03792) paper.
 Faces are cropped in [Prompt-Aware-Multi-LoRA-Composition](https://github.com/GeorgeTsoumplekas/PromptAware-Multi-LoRA-Composition) with a face detector.
 Every other concept, such as clothing, objects, backgrounds, and styles, is cropped here with [SAM 3](https://github.com/facebookresearch/sam3).

 SAM 3 segments a text prompt, then this repo turns that mask into a crop: